convoi/maven-serialization-plugin/README.md

 This plugin aims to help with serialization troubles occurring when several different versions of an application try to exchange serialized instances, by making incompatibilities between versions visible as early as possible.
+This plugin can be integrated into the build and indicates when the serialized version of an object changes.

 ## how it works
-The plugin is scanning the class path for classes annotated with a special annotation.
-It then tries to find a file containing an already serialized instance of this class matching that annotation.
-If such a file exists, it then tries to deserialize it and checks if the class of the deserialized instance is the same as the annotated one.
+The plugin has two different goals.
+One goal creates fingerprints of the annotated files (create).
+These fingerprints should be checked in with your code.
+The second goal (validate), checks whether the fingerprints of the annotated files have changed.

 ## usage
 Usage consists of three steps: